barryclark/jekyll-now/partner/index.md

 title: Partner with Cheryl
 ---

-I partner with companies in a personal capacity in these areas among others.
+I partner with companies in a personal capacity, for example:

 1. Keynote speaker, panelist, host for tech events
-2. Advisor on open source strategy and developer-led growth (typically 1 hour / month, compensated as cash or shares)
+2. Advisor on open source strategy and developer-led growth
 3. Connecting VCs (venture capital) and startups, particularly deep tech in Europe
 4. Consultant on technical community building and developer advocacy